 A Practical Guide from the Office of Residence Life

 After being accepted to Southern Vermont College, new resident students must participate in orientation, which begins the Thursday before fall classes start, so they are able to meet and talk to fellow classmates.
 Also, a roommate matching form will be sent from the Office of Residence Life.
-As a new student you are asked information about your living style, study habits, etc., to help us choose you a compatible roommate.
+As a new student you are asked information about your living style, study habits, etc., to help us choose you a compatible roommate (These can also be found via the Housing Request Form link on the Residence Life homepage).
 Through this form, you may also specifically name the person with whom you wish to live with.
 Both of you, however, must indicate a desire to live together in order to be assigned as roommates.

 The College furnishes each room with two beds and two mattresses.
-Two study desks, two chairs, overhead lighting, 2 chest of drawers, and a built in closet are also provided.
+Two study desks, two chairs, overhead lighting, 2 dressers, and a built in closet are also provided.
 All rooms contain blinds and carpeting.